Princes Risborough: Sport and recreation

 Golf: There are a number of golf courses in the area: Princes Risborough Golf Club in Saunderton Lee, Whiteleaf Golf Club at Monks Risborough (9 holes) and somewhat further away the 18-hole Ellesborough Golf Club on land formerly part of the Chequers estate.

-Gym: There is a fully equipped, air conditioned, Health and Fitness Studio at Risborough Springs, off Stratton Road.

 Lawn tennis and bowls: Princes Risborough Bowls Club and Princes Risborough Lawn Tennis Club have their own grounds off New Road, and Horsenden Tennis Club has courts at the Windsor Playing Fields, Horsenden.

-Rugby: In 2008 Risborough Rugby Football Club was founded by local residents.
+Rugby: In 2008, Risborough Rugby Football Club was founded by local residents.
 The Whiteleaf Pub in the market square is used as a clubhouse for meetings and after training.
 They currently play in Berks/Bucks & Oxon Premiership Division.

 Swimming: There is a covered pool at Risborough Springs off Stratton Road.
 Next to this is Wades Park, which has a children's play area and a basketball court.

 Princes Risborough has a recreation ground on the left of the Aylesbury Road, known as King George's Field as a memorial to King George V.

 Transport

 Railways

-The history of the railways at Princes Risborough is both complicated and interesting.

-At the start of the Railway Age, the nearest station was Maidenhead on the main Great Western line.
-The service from Paddington to Maidenhead started in 1838 and reached Bristol in 1841.
-In 1846 the Wycombe Railway Company was incorporated and built a single track broad gauge line to connect Maidenhead to High Wycombe via Cookham and Bourne End.
-This opened on 1 August 1854 and the line was then continued north to Princes Risborough and Thame en route for Oxford.